 “What do you mean?”
-Maya asked, turning her dark eyes to him for the first time since they left the thrown room.
+Maya asked, turning her dark eyes to him for the first time since they left the throne room.

 “It’s not fair to be so harsh when you provided the fuel for several of the stories.”
-He bit his cheek to keep from laughing at how quickly her brow creased and redoubled his mental shields.
-Her mind was a whirlwind when she was confused, and he wanted no part of that storm just now.
+He was bombarded with a whirlwind of emotion as Maya’s hold on her mental shields slipped.
+He rolled his eyes at his own thoughtlessness.
+She always lost her grip on them when she was preoccupied with a puzzle.
+He tugged on the shield between their minds, and she strengthened it.
+Her mind was a whirlwind of sorrow, anger, guilt, anxiety, fear, and confusion, and he wanted no part of that storm just now.
 He pressed his hand to the small of her back as he led her up the stairs.

 “Baroness Nelain asked the guards if a young woman had arrived today.
 They told her no one but Caprie entered the castle.”